 When do we clean?

 King Energy monitors our solar system output 24/7.
 We see this data in real time and can tell when a system’s output starts to fade.
 In a typical suburban area, the dirt build up is slow and steady over time.
-A bird poops here and there; a leaf gets stuck on an edge partially blocking a corner; a few light rain storms leave a small amount of dust with each raindrop and all this adds up to a 5-10% or more decay in the energy output of the system.
-In the solar industry this is called the “Soiling Rate”.
+A bird poops here and there; a leaf gets stuck on an edge partially blocking a corner; a few light rain storms leave a small amount of dust with each raindrop.
+Over time, this all adds up to a 5-10% or more decay in the energy output of the system.
+In the solar industry, this is called the “Soiling Rate.”

 Without getting into the math, the logic is pretty simple: when the value of the energy lost starts to exceed the cost of sending a crew onsite, it’s time to clean.

 A soiling rate is how quickly dirt builds up on your panels.
-You can check your location’s regional soiling rate by checking the National Renewable Energy Laboratory (NREL) soiling map linked here.
+You can check your location’s regional soiling rate by checking the National Renewable Energy Laboratory (NREL) soiling map.
 Once you understand your soiling rate, you can pinpoint exactly how often your solar panels need to be cleaned.

 How often do solar panels need to be cleaned?